EJFleet/pp5-flour-and-ferment/README.md

 The user experience (UX) for this project was designed with careful consideration of user needs and project goals, ensuring a seamless, intuitive, and engaging experience for all users.
 The planning process was informed by Agile methodologies and centered around user stories, categorized into epics to structure development priorities effectively.

+### The Five Planes of UX & Application to Flour & Ferment

+The Five Planes of UX provide a structured approach to designing user experiences.
+These planes move from abstract concepts to concrete implementation, ensuring that both user needs and business objectives are met effectively.
+Here’s how they apply to **Flour & Ferment**.

+#### **1. Strategy Plane: Defining User & Business Goals**
+The **strategy** plane focuses on the purpose of the site and its intended audience.

+- **Business Goals**: The primary objective of Flour & Ferment is to provide a **one-stop shop** for high-quality ingredients and specialized baking equipment for sourdough enthusiasts.
+- **User Needs**: The platform caters to both **beginners** (starter kits, beginner-friendly tools) and **experts** (niche tools, cookbooks), ensuring an inclusive shopping experience.

+#### **2. Scope Plane: Features & Functionality**
+The **scope** plane defines what functionalities the site includes.

+- **Core Features:**
+  - Product browsing, product details, basket, checkout.
+  - Wishlist and profile (order history, user details) for logged-in users.
+  - FAQ, contact form, and “Our Story” page.
+  - Admin panel with full CRUD functionality for managing products.
+- **Deferred Features:** (Planned for future iterations)
+  - Recipe section, product ratings and reviews, gift vouchers, baking classes.

+#### **3. Structure Plane: Information Architecture & User Flow**
+The **structure** plane determines how content is organized and how users navigate the site.

+- **Navigation & Hierarchy:**
+  - Clear categories for products (e.g., flours, equipment, cookbooks).
+  - Users can easily access important sections: **Shop, Wishlist, Profile, FAQ, Contact**.
+- **User Flow Considerations:**
+  - Users land on the homepage, browse products via categories or search.
+  - Clicking a product opens its **detail page**, where they can add it to their basket or wishlist.
+  - Users proceed to checkout, entering details and making a secure payment.
+  - Upon checkout, they receive confirmation and can track their orders in their **profile**.
+  - Admins can manage products directly from the front end.

+#### **4. Skeleton Plane: UI Design & Layout**
+The **skeleton** plane deals with how elements are arranged on the page for usability and accessibility.

+- **Intuitive Layout:**
+  - The **navbar** provides clear navigation with login-dependent options.
+  - A structured **product grid** with filtering and sorting enhances the shopping experience.
+  - The **basket page** allows easy quantity adjustments before checkout.
+- **Mobile Responsiveness:**
+  - The site uses Bootstrap to ensure a **fully responsive** experience on all devices.
+  - The navigation menu collapses into a mobile-friendly dropdown.

+#### **5. Surface Plane: Visual Design & Branding**
+The **surface** plane focuses on aesthetics and branding, reinforcing the platform’s identity.

+- **Color Scheme:** Inspired by the warmth and authenticity of artisanal baking, the site uses **earthy tones**, complemented by deep contrasts for readability.
+- **Typography:** A combination of **Playfair Display** (elegant serif) and **Merriweather** (highly readable body text) maintains a balance of sophistication and usability.
+- **Imagery:** High-quality product images create a visually appealing experience, and hero images reinforce the passion behind sourdough baking.

+#### **Conclusion**
+By following the **Five Planes of UX**, Flour & Ferment delivers a **seamless and engaging user experience**, ensuring that both the business and its customers achieve their goals.
+The foundation is well-structured, with room for future enhancements to grow the platform.

 ### User Stories

 #### **Navigation**